Nejel/eng-wiki/Murphy/past-perf-count.md

 1. It was very noisy next door.
 Our neighbors were having a party.
 2. We were good friends.
 We had known each other for years.
 3. John and I went for a walk.
-I had difficulty keeping up with him because he had been walking so fast.
+I had difficulty keeping up with him because he was walking so fast.
 4. Sue was sitting on the ground.
 She was out of breath.
 She had been running.
 5. When I arrived, everybody was sitting round the table with their mouths full.
 They were eating.
 6. When I arrived, everybody was sittign round the table and talking.
 Their mouths were empty, but their stomachs were full.
-They had been eating.
+They had been eating (или They had already eaten).
 7. James was on his hands and knees on the floor.
 He was looking for his contact lens.
 8. When I arrived, Kate had been waiting for me.
 She was annoyed because I was late and she had been waiting for a long time.
 9. I was sad when I sold my car.
 I had had it for a very long time.